 Love the taste of peppermint and chocolate?
-You have got to try this non-dairy candy cane ice cream at home, it is the perfect non dairy dessert for the holidays!
+You have got to try this homemade non-dairy candy cane ice cream recipe at home, it is the perfect non-dairy dessert for the holidays!
 I’m working with Silk® on a sponsored campaign to try out their cashew milk.

 This cookie and candy cane ice cream is amazing